IlyaKusakin/style_transfer_bot/README.md

-# style_transfer_bot
+# Style transfer bot
 This is my final project of Deep Learning School course.

-Result of developing: style transfer telegram-bot that based on neural network (VGG-19)
+Result of developing: style transfer telegram-bot that based on neural network (VGG-19).
+User can choose style of artist,load image and bot will send styled uwer image.

 This repo is on stage of editing now